All Episodes

 Now we know that that indeed is the fact.

-The second lie, though, that was equally as harmful, in fact, in some ways more harmful because it undermines who we are as uh as a a fair and just society was the fact that the FBI, the DOJ, the intelligence community all did things above board and in a transparent and fair manner treating Hillary Clinton the same way that they treated uh Donald Trump.
+The second lie, though, that was equally as harmful, in fact, in some ways more harmful because it undermines who we are as a fair and just society, was the fact that the FBI, the DOJ, the intelligence community all did things above board and in a transparent and fair manner treating Hillary Clinton the same way that they treated Donald Trump.

 Well, they did not.

-And so that the next part of this is for Jim and I uh to actually take the the reams of of documents that we have uh to get it to Senator Lindsey Graham because he's uh the chairman over there.
+And so the next part of this is for Jim and I to actually take the reams of documents that we have to get it to Senator Lindsey Graham because he's the chairman over there.

 The American people are smart.

-Well, there is a certain truth to this, and we I we've all experienced it, and that is that if you are if you even like the president, you know, you're a target.
+Well, there is a certain truth to this, and we've all experienced it, and that is that if you even like the president, you know, you're a target.

 But that can't stop us.

-You know, we've inherited a country that that is the greatest Scott has given man.
+You know, we've inherited a country that is the greatest God has given man.

-And if we lose the if we lose this country, and people that abuse their power and try and rig elections and then try and undo the will of the people, and they use the powers of intelligence and the trust they breach it uh that we give them, uh we're it's over for me.
+And if we lose this country and people that abuse their power and try and rig elections and then try and undo the will of the people and they use the powers of intelligence and the trust they breach it that we give them, it's over for me.

 I don't think America as we knew it is over.